xuduoyun781/book-narrator/README.md

 A multilingual PDF-to-narration and audio learning assistant powered by **Gemma 4 26B**.

-Gemma Book Narrator Agent transforms long PDF books, textbooks, and reading materials into structured narration scripts and playable audio.
+Gemma Book Narrator Agent transforms long PDF books, textbooks, novels, and reading materials into structured narration scripts and playable audio.
 It is designed for students, readers, and multilingual learners who need a faster and more accessible way to understand long documents.

 ---